alemar11/ios-watchos-tvos-macos-resources/README.md

 * [VBFJellyView](https://github.com/victorBaro/VBFJellyView) - VBFJellyView is a custom view made out using UIKit Dynamics and with a very funny effect when adding behaviours to it.

 #### 🔸*Swift*
+* [DateRangePicker](https://github.com/MrMage/DateRangePicker) - Date range picker control for OSX.
-* [Newtons-Cradle](https://github.com/bishalg/Newtons-Cradle)- Newtons Cradle - Bearing in Swift using UIDynamicBehavior.
+* [Newtons-Cradle](https://github.com/bishalg/Newtons-Cradle) - Newtons Cradle - Bearing in Swift using UIDynamicBehavior.
 * [PhysicsCup](https://github.com/jnfisher/PhysicsCup)

 ## Font